mills32/CUTE_DEMO/README.md

 So I had to implement custom ASM code and combine it using "s" files, calling them from C, thanks to the people in gbdev forums.

-Because the CGB was created in late 1990's, some features never imagined in an 8-bit system were added, among them, the DMA transfer, which is used a LOT in this demo,(thanks again to to the people in gbdev).
+The CGB has an awesome feature called DMA transfer, which is used a LOT in this demo,(thanks again to to the people in gbdev).
 This function transfers data to the video ram so fast, you can make little videos simulating everything, from a rotating object, a 3D road or a parallax effect.